uk-national-parking-platform/uk-national-parking-platform.github.io/full-platform-use-cases.md

 * Operator: reads session information to pre-check challenged PCNs (via the session viewer application)
 * Service Provider: reports issued parking rights as well as new and updated session information

+### Check in/out
+* Operator: reads session information to pre-check challenged PCNs (via the session viewer application)
+* Service Provider: reports issued parking rights as well as new and updated session information.
+Motorists don't prepay for a fixed period, the amount due is calculated, charged and reported upon departure (check out)

 ### Enforcement
 * Connected Supplier: reads assigned right (and session) information to assess the legitimisation of a parked vehicle